 PuppyFind.com has repeatedly been linked to problem puppy mills listed in the Horrible Hundred reports.
 A number of the breeders in this report also advertise on other online outlets, including internet classified sites and on social media.

-Don’t think Newfoundlands are found in puppy mills?: In July 2014, a USDA inspector found 11 violations, including a Newfoundland dam with her 8 newborn puppies “located in a dirt hole” in an outbuilding; the licensee stated “he was not aware [that] the puppies were there.”
+Don’t think Newfoundlands are found in puppy mills?: In July 2014, a USDA inspector found 11 violations, including a Newfoundland dam with her 8 newborn puppies “located in a dirt hole” in an outbuilding; the licensee stated, “he was not aware [that] the puppies were there.”
 The puppies did not have their eyes open yet, they were soiled and vocalizing, and they were “too young to move out of the hole on their own,” according to the inspector’s report.
 In January 2015, Yoder’s USDA

-license was cancelled for unknown reasons, but in February 2015, he applied for a new license.
+license was canceled for unknown reasons, but in February 2015, he applied for a new license.
 The prelicense inspection was compliant.